rhiaro/questforbrothers/notes/places.md

 The size of collectives is limited, so there are no cities or very large settlements.
 People in CARSB are close to nature, and to those visiting from large cities life there may seem simple or slow at first.
 Many things happen communally, including childcare and meals.
 Polyamorous relationships and families are common.

 Members of CARSB collectives who leave for other nations tend to return.
 Leaving is not discouraged, and time spent outside of CARSB is looked upon favourably for those in leadership roles.

+Nika's mother may or may not be from here.

 ## Vodat